pawelngei/alxd.org/content/18en_neuroon_analysis_results.md

 It is worth noting that there are only two nights (roughly 16 hours) of recordings captured on a healthy[^healthy] caucasian male in his 25s.
 To achieve any significant results we shouldn conduct experiments on a more varied population `n > 30` for more than 14 nights, including people with known sleep disorders.

 For NeuroOn we used the signal gathered by the three electrodes (single differential channel) on the device and sleep staging performed by offline (not real-time) algorithm executed on an external machine afterwards.
 The software used to do it was provided to us by Intelclinic on the 08.03.2016 under a condition that we will not try to reverse engineer[^reverse-engineer] it, to which we obliged.

+We do not have any information about algorithm implementations on mobile devices used with end-user NeuroOn masks or their possible limitations.

 ### NeuroOn's time delay